Wholteza/tiltuino/README.md

 ### Steps

 1. Clone this repository.
-2. Replace the variables in the sketch:
+2. Replace the variables in the sketch, below are instructions for some of them:

 - tiltBluetoothAddress: Can be obtained by downloading a BLE scanning app to your phone.
 Keep the tilt hydrometer near and tilt it a bit so it starts broadcasting.
 The device should show up as an "ibeacon".
 Copy the address from that device.
 - brewfatherCustomStreamPath: Can be obtained in your brewfather settings under "Power-ups".
 Enable it and copy the url.